MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/deploy-aip-scanner.md

 1. Using **Administrative Tools** > **Services**, start the **Azure Information Protection Scanner** service.

 2. Wait for the scanner to complete its cycle.
 When the scanner has crawled through all the files in the data stores that you specified, the service stops.
-You can use the Windows **Application** event log, **Azure Information Protection Scanner**, to confirm when the service is stopped.
+You can use the local Windows **Applications and Services** event log, **Azure Information Protection**, to confirm when the service is stopped.
 Look for the informational event ID **911**.

 3. Review the reports that are stored in %*localappdata*%\Microsoft\MSIP\Scanner\Reports and that have a .csv file format.
 With the default configuration of the scanner, only files that meet the conditions for automatic classification are included in these reports.